What is Work Integrated Learning (WIL)?

 WIL at Langara

 To be a quality WIL opportunity, there are three partners involved: the student, the institution, and the community partner, and there is purposeful reflection on lessons learned.
-Langara College was the first college in British Columbia to start offering co-op work terms in 1983 and we still place numerous Computer Science as well as Business and Bioinformatics students out on four or eight-month paid co-op work terms every term.
+Langara College was the first college in British Columbia to start offering co-op work terms in 1983.
+Today, we continue to place students in paid co-op work terms, every semesters in program areas including Computer Science, Business Management, Marketing Management, Accounting, and more.